sveltejs/v2.svelte.dev/content/guide/04-behaviour.md

 Most of the time you can make do with the standard DOM events (the sort you'd add via `element.addEventListener`, such as `click`) but sometimes you might need custom events to handle gestures, for example.

-Custom events are just functions that take a node and a callback as their argument, and return an object with a `teardown` method that gets called when the element is removed from the page:
+Custom events are just functions that take a node and a callback as their argument, and return an object with a `destroy` method that gets called when the element is removed from the page:

 ```html
 <button on:longpress='set({ done: true })'>click and hold</button>